monil-shah/Language-Trend-Anlaytics-Github-StackOverflow-Indeed-Data-/README.md

 * profile_mapper.java, profile_reducer.java and profile.java is the code for profiling data.
 * Output is a text file.

+### Dataset 2 : Indeed.com

+            Data: Static
+            Type of file Download: JSON format using Indeed API

+In /Dataprofiling/Indeed
+* The JSON dataset file is converted to text file by including only the required fields.
+* ProfilingMapper.java, ProfilingReducer.java and IndeedProfileImplementation.java is the code for profiling data.
+* Output is a text file.

 # Data Cleaning
 ### Dataset 1: StackOverflow